-Answered By: Cathay Keough Last Updated: Dec 21, 2016 Views: 1037
+Answered By: Cathay Keough Last Updated: May 16, 2019 Views: 2122

-Generally it's pretty easy to download ebooks and eAudiobooks, but getting started depends upon the device you're going to use.
-We'll give you the basics here, which will walk you through how to get started and how to download ebooks, to what the lending policies are and more.
+Generally, it's pretty easy to download eBooks and eAudiobooks, but getting started depends upon the device you're going to use.
+We'll give you the basics here, which will walk you through how to get started and how to download eBooks, to what the lending policies are and more.

 When you are ready to find and check out your ebooks, make sure to have your device and library card handy.
-Then head directly to OverDrive's "Support" page to learn how to get this set up.
+Then head directly to OverDrive's "Getting Started" page to learn how to get this set up.
 This page also includes specific information about checking out and downloading ebooks and eAudiobooks.

 If you get stuck, let us know how we can be of further help anytime.
-We're glad you are using our electronic resources and want to get you quickly on your way to reading, listening and watching.
+We're glad you are using our electronic resources and want to get you quickly on your way to reading, listening, and watching.

 - The link to the library's help site - https://lib.de.us/librarieshelp/ - just redirects to delaware.gov.
 No one appears to have maintained the information here for quite some time as the links are not bringing up the actual information.